homeinfra/Horizon/README.md

 ### Windows 10 (or superior)

-Open a command prompt window (CND) and execute the following command:
+Open a command prompt window (CMD) and execute the following command:

 ```bat
 bitsadmin /transfer setup ^